Who may borrow from Kellar Library?

 Those enrolled in classes at BMA Seminary are entitled to a library charge card.
 The card will be issued by the library upon proof of enrollment.

 All faculty and staff members are issued library cards for the length of their employment at BMA Seminary.

-Residents of Jacksonville and Surrounding Area may borrow from Kellar Library.
-A fee of $5.00 will be charged.
+Residents and Pastors of Jacksonville and Surrounding Area may borrow from Kellar Library.
+A fee of $5.00 will be charged for a library card.
 Current address and telephone number will be required at the time the card is issued.

 BMA Pastors and Laymen

 BMA Pastors and Laymen in distant cities and states may borrow from Kellar Library by paying the $5.00 charge for the library card and postage both ways on materials checked out.
 Contact should be made with the library about these privileges.

 - There is no limit on materials to be checked out of the library in person, as long as materials are returned and they are in good condition.

 - Distance students requesting books to be shipped are limited to seven (7) books to keep postage costs down.